SamH314/cse15l-lab-reports/LabReport1.md

 The working directory was `messages`.
 The output was Bonjour le monde!
 That's what was inside the text file `fr.txt`, which `cat` read and displayed for us.
 The output was not an error.

+(I used codeblocks for commands, file names, and direcotories but they don't really show up as a pdf for some reason.
+Changed the numbers to bullets and corrected my typo.)